Minimal genome: Minimal genome projects

 A number of projects have attempted to identify the essential genes of a species.
 This number should approximate the "minimal genome".
 For instance, the genome of E. coli has been reduced by about 30%, demonstrating that this species can live with much fewer genes than the wild-type genome contains.

 The following table contains a list of such minimal genome projects (including the various techniques used).

-For more information please refer also to section 'Minimal genome project' at 'Mycoplasma laboratorium'.

 Number of essential genes

 The number of essential genes is different for each organism.
 In fact, each organism has a different number of essential genes, depending on which strain (or individual) is tested.
 In addition, the number depends on the conditions under which an organism is tested.
 In several bacteria (or other microbes such as yeast) all or most genes have been deleted individually to determine which genes are "essential" for survival.
 Such tests are usually carried out on rich media which contain all nutrients.
 However, if all nutrients are provided, genes required for the synthesis of nutrients are not "essential".
 When cells are grown on minimal media, many more genes are essential as they may be needed to synthesize such nutrients (e.g. vitamins).
 The numbers provided in the following table typically have been collected using rich media (but consult original references for details).

 The number of essential genes were collected from the Database of Essential Genes (DEG), except for B. subtilis, where the data comes from Genome News Network The organisms listed in this table have been systematically tested for essential genes.
 For more information about minimal genome Please refer also to section 'Other Genera' at 'Mycoplasma laboratorium'.